-Chinese and English writing tests, mathematics tests and aptitude tests, etc., may be arranged.
+Chinese and English writing tests, personality and aptitude tests, etc., may be arranged.
 Some of these tests may be conducted on the internet.
-Therefore, job seekers are advised to get familiar with the basic skills and knowledge of computer operations. ••• Interview
+Therefore, job seekers are advised to get familiar with the basic skills and knowledge of computer operations.

-Preparation for the Interview
+Preparation for an Interview